 Bananas are one of the most popular fruits that just about everybody enjoys eating.
 Some even believe that bananas can help with but there are others who think can make you .

 But which is true?
 What exactly does science say about bananas and ?
-In this article, we will explore the evidence to answer the question: “ or healthy for ?”
+In this article, we will explore the evidence to answer the question: “will bananas make you gain weight, or are they healthy for ?”